SuperSection/90DaysOfDevOps/2025/linux/Task1.md

 ---

-## Step 2: Set a Password and Grant Sudo Access
+## 2. Set a Password and Grant Sudo Access

 ### 2.1 Set a Password for `devops_user`